ILGSupreme/AdonEngine/README.md

 # AdonEngine

 #LATEST VERSION:
+#importan info
+The bug is somewhat fixed but there is still some issues.
+When building the engine , do it with install project, it is included when you build the solution files and projects with CMake, remember that the configuration build/debug output must be the same for both projects.

+old info --> ###..
-There is a bug where the compiler will complain if you build the engine in debug mode, build it in release mode for both project!
+###..There is a bug where the compiler will complain if you build the engine in debug mode, build it in release mode for both project!#

 Adon engine is a small engine, made for educational and fun factors .
 We will be constantly be making progress and updates.